jgardia96/classic-con-wiiu/README.md

 # Classic to Pro Controller

+Disclaimer: This was built with Claude Sonnet 5 for those who are against the development of Homebrew with AI

 An [Aroma](https://aroma.foryour.cafe/)/[WUPS](https://github.com/wiiu-env/WiiUPluginSystem) plugin
 for the Wii U that makes a **Wii Classic Controller** (connected via a Wii Remote) report itself to games as a **Wii U Pro Controller** — for games that added Pro Controller support but never added